openEXO/cloud-kepler/README.md

 17. then restart jobtracker by clicking instances the instances tab, clicking on jobtracker, clicking to the processes tab, selecting the actions tab in the corner, and selecting restart.

-18. after it restarts, trying to run hadoop again will still fail, but it should give a different error message and jobtracker should still appear in good health on the Cloudera Manager after the job fails.

-That's all I've got so far, looks like there's a little further to go.
+18. after it restarts, repeat step 10 to run hadoop again.

+19. call 'hadoop fs -ls', an output folder should have appeared in the hadoop fs home directory.

+20. call 'hadoop fs -cat output/part-00000', this will print the output of your wordcount.

+It should look like this:

+Bye 1

+Goodbye 1

+Hadoop 2

+Hello 2

+World 2

+ps: future calls to hadoop will fail unless you delete the 'output' directory, or set hadoop to create a differently named output folder.

 ## Lein setup
 TODO